AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 You can think of it as a traffic light.
 If you are driving down the road and you find a red light, chances are you will stop.
 But if it is 4 AM in the morning and there's no cars coming you may just run it. \*\*\*

-**What you need to understand about await is that, shall it choose to suspend, nothing below it will execute until the system tells it to, and the system will use the thread to do other work.**
+**What you need to understand about await is that, it it does choose to suspend, nothing below it will execute until the system tells it to, and the system will use the thread to do other work.**

 Every call to an `async` function, must be marked as `await`.